Don’t delay: start your fostering journey today

 Gloucestershire County Council is inviting anyone who would like to find out more about becoming a foster carer to a two-hour information session.

-The information session is open to anyone to attend and will take place on Saturday 19 October 2019 from 10am to 12pm at Gloucester Guildhall, 23 Eastgate Street, Gloucester GL1 1NS.
+The information session is open to anyone to attend and will take place on Saturday, 8 December 2018 from 10am to 12pm at the Civil Service Club on Tewkesbury Road, Uckington GL51 9SL.

-There are currently more than 700 children in care in Gloucestershire.
+There are currently 683 children in care in Gloucestershire.
 Gloucestershire County Council has 230 fostering homes and needs many more.

-Cllr Richard Boyles, cabinet member for children and young people, said, “It typically takes between six and eight months to become a foster carer, so we’re encouraging anyone who is considering it not to delay.
+Cllr Richard Boyles, Cabinet Member for Children and Young People, said, “It typically takes between six and eight months to become a foster carer, so we’re encouraging anyone who is considering it for 2019 not to wait until next year.
 Take the first step by coming along to this open information session.”

-The information session will include a short presentation with details of the local children who need foster homes, the types of fostering and the support and training that is available.
-The presentation will be followed by a question and answer session with an experienced foster carer.
+The information session will include a short presentation with details of the local children who need foster homes, followed by a question and answer session with an experienced foster carer.

 The county council accepts applications to foster from all sectors of society.
 There is no upper age limit to foster and people can be married, single, co-habiting, in a heterosexual or same sex relationship, a homeowner or renting a property.

 All children are different, and to meet their needs, the county council is looking for a wide variety of people.
-Applicants will need to be over 21 and have a spare room in their home.
+Applicants will need to be over 21 and have a spare room (or spare rooms for siblings) in their home.

-For an informal chat about fostering with the county council call 01242 532654 or visit www.gloucestershire.gov.uk/fostering.
+For an informal chat about fostering with the county council call 01242 532654 or visit our fostering website.